Prepare to apply

 What happens if a supporting document is missing from your application

-If your application is incomplete, we'll send you an email.
-You'll have 5 business days to send the missing information or document.
-If you don't send the requested information by that time, we may reject it.
+If your application is incomplete, we will send you an email.
+You will have 5 business days to send the missing information or document.
+If your application is not complete by that time, we may reject it.

 How to answer the application questions